ra2dd/nextjs-blog/README.md

-# This is a blog app made with starter template.
+# This is a blog app made with Next.js and a starter template.